RohiniKonar/SQL-PowerBI-HRDashboard/README.md

-# SQL and PowerBI HR Dashboard
+# HR Dashboard using SQL and PowerBI

 Data